2PM-Network/Data-Management-Desktop/README.md

 Use `npm start` to test, and `npm run build` to check the compiled electron app.

-Note: Put the compiled python file (server) and the compiled electron app in the same folder.
+Note: Make sure compiled python file (server) and the compiled electron app in the same folder.